Two new universal inequalities for Neumann eigenvalues of the Laplacian on a planar convex domain: Introduction

 \section{Introduction}

 Let $\Omega$ be a bounded domain in $\mathbb{R}^n$ with Lipschitz boundary.
 We consider the following Neumann eigenvalue problem of the Laplacian:

 where $\partial_n$ denotes the directional derivative with respect to $n$, the outward unit normal vector to $\partial\Omega$.
-In this situation it is known the compactness of the embedding $H^1(\Omega)$ to $L^2(\Omega)$ and it gives that the eigenvalues of (\ref{Neumann eigenvalue problem}) can be listed with multiplicity as follows:
+In this situation the compactness of the embedding $H^1(\Omega) \subset L^2(\Omega)$ implies that the eigenvalues of (\ref{Neumann eigenvalue problem}) can be listed with multiplicity as follows:

 Our main concern in this paper is the relation between those eigenvalues.
-The main theorem is the following.
+One of the main theorems in this paper is the following.
 We denote by $\alpha\lesssim \beta$ if $\alpha\leq c\beta$ for some universal concrete constant $c>0$ (which means $c$ does not depend on any parameters such as dimension and $k$ etc). \begin{thm} Let $\Omega$ be a planar bounded convex domain.
 Then for any $k\geq l$ we have

 \end{thm}

 Let us mention the related known inequalities between the eigenvalues.
 In \cite[Theorem 1.1]{Liu}, Liu showed the sharp dimension-free universal inequality $\mu_k(\Omega)\lesssim k^2\mu_1(\Omega)$ for any bounded convex domain $\Omega$ in $\mathbb{R}^n$.
 In \cite[Theorem 1.2]{F2} the author proved that under the same situation of that of Liu's.
 The above theorem unifies the Liu inequality and the inequality (\ref{univ}) in the planar case.